 Comparison between countries: anti-Jo-1, overall p value 0.026.
-Smoking status, overall p value $<\!0.0001.$ distribution between the cohorts (p=0.065).
+Smoking status, overall n value < 0.0001.

+distribution between the cohorts (p=0.065).
 Fifty per cent of the patients were classified as having polymyositis, 38% dermatomyositis and 12% myositis-CTD overlap disease.
 A stratification of clinical subgroup status by each participating country is summarised in table 1.
 An overall difference was present in the distribution of clinical subgroups (p<0.0001).
-Comparing the Hungarian cohort with other countries combined, the frequency of dermatomyositis was lower and myositis-CTD overlap higher in the Hungarian group.
-Within the Czech cohort, the dermatomyositis frequency was higher and myositis-CTD overlap frequency lower.
+Comparing the Hungarian cohort with other countries combined, the frequency of dermatomyositis was lower and myositis-CTD overlap matomyositis frequency was higher and myositis-CTD overlap frequency lower.
+Some variation was noted in the frequency of HLA-DRB103 between the European cohorts (Hungary Coroll P. 111)

+frequency lower.
 Some variation was noted in the frequency of HLA-DRB103 between the European cohorts (Hungary, 32.0%; Czech Republic, 43.2%; Sweden, 54.3%; UK, 52.5%; see supplementary table S1, available online only).